sharan-naribole/sharan-naribole.github.io-old/research.md

 **Areas of interest**
 =======

-Currently an active contributor to IEEE 802.11 standards development activities with particular focus on IEEE 802.11be key features: multi-channel/multi-band operation and multi-AP coordination.
-My PhD research focuses on designing cross-layer MAC-PHY algorithms for **60 GHz WLANs and joint Visible Light communication and RF WLANs**.
-My Masters thesis focused on **mobility management and service quality management of heterogeneous cellular networks**.
+Currently an active contributor to IEEE 802.11 standards development activities with particular focus on **IEEE 802.11be technologies: multi-channel/multi-band operation and multi-AP coordination**.
+My PhD research focused on designing cross-layer MAC-PHY algorithms for 60 GHz WLANs and joint Visible Light communication and RF WLANs.
+My Masters thesis focused on mobility management and service quality management of heterogeneous cellular networks.

 **Publications**
 =======